-Nightlife in Legian is a rich mix of nightclubs and dining spots that open up until late along the main Jalan Legian (which connects Kuta and Seminyak), with a variety of notable and unique bars also found on the branching alleys such as Poppies Lane 1 and 2.
-Using Legian’s Ground Zero memorial site as a central landmark, it is hard to miss the high-rising 61 Legian Entertainment Complex that boasts the famous Sky Garden Lounge on its rooftop and Vi Ai Pi just across the road, while a simple but enjoyable stopover for low-priced booze is just behind the memorial on a small alley.
+Nightlife in Legian is a rich mix of nightclubs and dining spots that stay open until late along Jalan Legian, which connects Kuta and Seminyak.
+There’s also a variety of notable and unique bars found on the branching alleys such as Poppies Lane 1 and 2.
+Using Legian’s Ground Zero memorial site as a central landmark, it’s hard to miss the high-rising 61 Legian Entertainment Complex, which is one of the area’s main attractions after dark.

-After you’ve spent the day relaxing on the beach, you’re never short of options in Legian after the sun goes down.
-The area is actually home to some of Bali’s favourite bars and clubs, and always promises a night to remember – or forget - depending on exactly how long your night lasts.
-Here are our top 10 spots to enjoy the great music, company, vibes and drinks.Read More
+After you’ve spent the day relaxing on the beach, you’re never short of fun options in Legian.
+The area is home to some of Bali’s favourite bars and clubs, and always promises a night to remember – or forget, depending on exactly how long your night lasts.

 - Highlights Of Bali Full-Day Tour

 Sky Garden Bali is the revolutionary enterprise that taught Legian’s night owls just how great time spent on a soaring rooftop can be.
 With a range of different venues where you can hang out, drink and dine under one roof, it’s actually the complex’s roof that everybody heads to first.
 Under the Sky Garden Rooftop Garden Lounge, there’s the Sky Dome club, the Bang Bang lounge and the Blarney Stone Irish Pub.